LeonMengoni/Bayesian-Phylogenetics/README.md

+<h1 align="center">Information theory and Inference<br> University of Padua <br>2023/2024</h1>

+<h3 align="center"><b>Group members:</b> Leon Mengoni, Alessio Saccomani</h3>

 # Bayesian inference of phylogenetic trees

+**Phylogenetics** is the study of evolutionary relationships among biological entities – often species, individuals, or genes.
+These relationships are represented by a **phylogenetic tree** (or _phylogeny_), a diagram that represents the evolutionary history and common ancestry of the entities being studied.
+The branching pattern of the tree indicates how these different entities are related, with each branch point, or node, representing a common ancestor.
+The species whose phylogeny we want to reconstruct are placed at the **leaves**, the terminal nodes of the tree.

-**Phylogenetic trees**, or phylogenies, are structures that describe the ancestral and evolutionary relationships between species, starting from a series of observable heritable traits.
-The type of observable traits that we will be using are **aligned data sequences**, but also morphological traits or protein amino acid sequences are commonly used.
+The species that we want to relate can be characterized by a series of observable heritable traits.
+We will be using **aligned DNA sequences**, but also morphological traits or protein amino acid sequences are commonly used.
 Each DNA sequence in our dataset corresponds to one species.
 For example, our data can look like these primate DNA sequences:

 ```
 Saimiri_sciureus               ATGACCTCAC...